wolgemoth/unit-conversions/README.md

 ### Instructions

 The implementation is header-only and written in templated C++17.
-You should need not need to make any adjustments to your project settings or compiler flags.
+You should not need to make any adjustments to your project settings or compiler flags.

 To use in your project, simply include the header file and its dependency.